Random induced subgraphs of Cayley graphs induced by transpositions: Introduction

-The paper is organized as follows: after establishing in Section~\ref{S:2} some basic properties of $\Gamma(S_n,T_n)$ and preparing all necessary background, we analyze in Section~\ref{S:3} vertices contained in polynomial size subcomponents.
+The paper is organized as follows: after introducing in Section~\ref{S:2} our notation and some basic facts about branching processes, we analyze in Section~\ref{S:3} vertices contained in polynomial size subcomponents.
 The strategy is similar to that in \cite{Reidys:08rand}, where first a specific branching process is embedded (for its first $\lfloor \frac{1}{4}n^{\frac{2}{3}}\rfloor$ steps) into $\Gamma(S_n,T_n)$.
 It is its survival probability that provides a lower bound on the probability that a given vertex is contained in a subcomponent of arbitrary, polynomial size.
 In Section~\ref{S:4} we ``sandwich'' this bound by showing that there are many vertices in ``small'' components.
 Only here we use $\epsilon<1$.
 In Section~\ref{S:5} we show that there are many vertex disjoint paths between certain splits of permutations.
 The a.s.~existence of the giant component follows using the ideas of Ajtai {\it et al.} \cite{Ajtai:82}.